Close button sends client to the tray, statically linked Qt for OSX.

 If you would like us to try and diagnose your connection problem, see this post.

 Soulseek recycles usernames after a full month of the person not logging in to conserve server memory.
-If you have privileges, your username will be cleared when 30 days have passed without you logging on or when your privileges have expired, whichever comes last.
+If you do not have privileges, your username will be cleared when 30 days have passed without you logging on or when your privileges have expired, whichever comes last.

 To browse a user's files, you need to be able to form a network (TCP) connection to that user, and not every two users on Soulseek can connect to each other.
 The Soulseek client sets up a listening port to accept incoming TCP connections.
 Under certain fairly common circumstances, the listening port may not be accessible to the outside world.
 As Soulseek attempts each peer connection in both directions, you should be able to connect to almost any other user if your listening port is accessible.